hatfieldlibrary/solr_ocr_processor/README.md

 ## Processing Service for the DSpace IIIF Search API
-This service pre-processes `DSpace` METS/ALTO files for indexing by the `solr-ocrhighlighting` Solr plugin.
+This service pre-processes OCR files for indexing by the `solr-ocrhighlighting` Solr plugin.
+It retrieves a DSpace Item's OCR files via an `AnnotationList`, using the DSpace IIIF integration.

 **DSpace**: https://wiki.lyrasis.org/display/DSDOC7x